adamghill/dj-lite/README.md

 ### file_name: `str`

 Name of the SQLite database file.
-Defaults to 'db.sqlite3'.
+Defaults to `"db.sqlite3"`.

 ### engine: `str`

 Django database backend to use.
-Defaults to 'django.db.backends.sqlite3'.
+Defaults to `"django.db.backends.sqlite3"`.

 ### transaction_mode: `TransactionMode`

 The transaction locking behavior.
-Defaults to 'IMMEDIATE'.
+Defaults to `TransactionMode.IMMEDIATE`.

 ### timeout: `int`

 Time in seconds to wait for a database lock before raising an error.
-Defaults to 5.
+Defaults to `5`.

-### init_command: `str`
+### init_command: `str` | None

 Custom SQL command to execute when the database connection is created.
 If `None`, will be generated from other parameters.

 ### journal_mode: `JournalMode`

 The journal mode for the database.
-Defaults to 'WAL'.
+Defaults to `JournalMode.WAL`.

 ### synchronous: `Synchronous`

 How aggressively SQLite syncs data to disk.
-Defaults to 'NORMAL'.
+Defaults to `Synchronous.NORMAL`.

 ### temp_store: `TempStore`

 How to store temporary objects.
-Defaults to 'MEMORY'.
+Defaults to `TempStore.MEMORY`.

 ### mmap_size: `int`

-Maximum number of bytes to use for memory-mapped I/O. Defaults to 134217728.
+Maximum number of bytes to use for memory-mapped I/O. Defaults to `134217728`.

 ### journal_size_limit: `int`

 Maximum size of the journal in bytes.
-Defaults to 27103364.
+Defaults to `27103364`.

 ### cache_size: `int`

 Maximum number of database disk pages to hold in memory.
-Defaults to 2000.
+Defaults to `2000`.

-### pragmas: `dict`
+### pragmas: `dict` | `None`

 Additional PRAGMA statements to include in the init command.
 These will override any conflicting settings from other parameters.